dhu2022-dev/web-dev-bootcamp/html-portfolio/README.md

 # 🗂️ HTML Project Portfolio

-This folder serves as a **personal HTML project portfolio**, showcasing beginner-level projects built during the early HTML & CSS sections of Dr. Angela Yu’s Web Development Bootcamp.
+This folder serves as a **personal HTML/CSS project portfolio**, showcasing beginner-level through intermediate projects completed as part of Dr. Angela Yu’s Web Development Bootcamp.

-All pages are fully static and written using vanilla HTML5.
-This project is meant to demonstrate foundational understanding of structure, navigation, and static content presentation.
+All pages are fully static and built with vanilla HTML5 and CSS3.
+This portfolio serves as a curated front-end display of foundational projects demonstrating my progression in layout, styling, and responsive design.

-This folder used to be housed in a separate repo [`html-portfolio`](https://github.com/dhu2022-dev/html-portfolio).
-I have archived the old repo and moved the new files here for better organization.
-The archived repo contains the accurate record of commit history if you're interested.

 ---

-## 🌟 Features
+## 🌟 Highlights

-- ✅ Fully static personal HTML portfolio
+- ✅ Responsive HTML portfolio powered by semantic HTML and modular CSS
+- ✅ Interactive previews for 9 unique projects built during course progression
-- ✅ Organized under a central `index.html` page
+- ✅ Hosted homepage (`index.html`) acts as a user-facing showcase
-- ✅ Clean folder structure: `/public` for individual project pages, `/assets/images` for screenshots
-- ✅ Linked to key projects like the **Movie Ranking** and **Birthday Invite** exercises
+- ✅ Screenshots for selected key projects included for recruiter quick view
-- ✅ Easily extendable with future HTML/CSS additions
+- ✅ Features layout systems (Flexbox, Grid), positioning, and Bootstrap

+> 🔁 This portfolio was previously hosted in a dedicated repo [`html-portfolio`](https://github.com/dhu2022-dev/html-portfolio).
+That repo is now archived, but commit history has been preserved.

 ---